Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 CRYPT 16
 Elsa Fallona von Twitterberg (Beloved Actor): She had many followers

 A skeleton draped in rags lies atop a marble slab in the· center of the crypt.
 Nine shallow alcoves are carved into the surrounding walls.
 The back wall of each alcove is painted with a full-body image of a handsome man.
 Some of the men wear fine clothes; others wear armor.
-At the feet of each painting rests a skull atop a pile of bones
+At the feet of each painting rests a skull atop a pile of bones.

+The bones in the niches belong to Elsa's nine consorts.
+There is nothing of value here.

+CRYPT 17

+Sir Sedrik Spinwitovich (Admiral Spinwitovich): Con­ fused though he was, he built the greatest naval force ever assembled in a landlocked country

+"An eleven-foot-long funeral barge dominates this crypt, wedged diagonally into the available space.
+Lying in the boat is a skeleton draped in rags, with hundreds of gold coins piled around it."

+The coins are made of clay painted gold and are worth­ less.
+The funeral barge, whi�h was assembled inside the crypt, is too big to fit through the door.

+CRYPT 18

+The stone door of this crypt has been carefully laid to one side.
+Through the swirly �ists of the perpetual fog, freshlyengravedlettersspelloutthewords"Ireena Kolyana: Wife." · ·

+The crypt is empty and has �een swept clean.
+This is where Strahd intends to keep Ireena once he turns her into a vampire spawn

 CRYPT 19
 Artimus (Builder of the Keep): T hou standest amidst the monument to his life